DylanMCPP/PostfixCalculator/README.md

 ## Getting Started

-A java class that converts infix arithmetic expressions to postfix and calculates their resulting value, using a Stack ADT implemented with a resizeable array.
+A java class that converts infix arithmetic expressions to postfix and calculates their resulting value, using the Stack ADT implemented with a resizeable array.

 ## Folder Structure